 Apache Spark is a data analytics engine.
-These series of Spark Tutorials deal with Apache Spark Basics and Libraries : Spark MLlib, GraphX, Streaming, SQL with detailed understanding and examples.
+These series of Spark Tutorials deal with Apache Spark Basics and Libraries : Spark MLlib, GraphX, Streaming, SQL with detailed explaination and examples.

 Spark Core is the base framework of Apache Spark.
 It contains distributed task Dispatcher, Job Scheduler and Basic I/O functionalities handler.
 It exposes these components and their functionalities through APIs available in programming languages Java, Python, Scala and R.

 To get started with Apache Spark Core concepts and setup :